enterstudio/github_data/README.md

 Usage
 -----------

-From the command line, run the following, replacing "username" and "password" with your Github username and password:
+From the command line, run the following, which will prompt you for your Github username and password:

-    $ thor repository:ruby_rails_data "username" "password"
+    $ thor repository:ruby_rails_data